-The dedicated shellfish samples available for this shellfish area were found to be non-compliant with shellfish mandatory and guideline values for copper, lead, zinc and faecal coliforms outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
+The dedicated shellfish samples available for this shellfish area were found to be compliant with shellfish mandatory and guideline values outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
 No. 268 of 2006) (Table 1).
 Ongoing shellfish monitoring will strengthen the assessment of compliance status at this shellfish area.

-The results of the WFD monitoring programme indicate that there are water quality issues within the shellfish area and in some of the waters discharging in the vicinity of this shellfish area
+The results of the WFD monitoring programme do not indicate any water quality issues in the vicinity of this shellfish area.
+However, there are some water quality issues in some of the waters discharging in the vicinity of this shellfish area, reflecting the results of macroinvertebrate sampling.

-The shellfish flesh classification indicates faecal contamination in the shellfish area.
+The shellfish flesh classification monitoring indicates low levels of faecal contamination in this shellfish area, but the area is in compliance with the shellfish guideline value for faecal coliforms.